 Views of nature have been shown to lower stress levels in children, and kids love new tech.
 So do their parents.
-Thus, our pilot program: with a growing deficit of nature exposure with greater urbanization, and a greater awareness of the overuse of pain pills, a program featuring nature and tech seems timely.
+Can virtual reality of nature scenes provide pain relief?
+Our pilot program addresses the growing deficit of nature exposure with greater urbanization, and a greater awareness of the overuse of pain pills.

 Chef Clinic and Sansum Medical Clinic in Santa Barbara recently created a pilot program using VR goggles displaying 30 seconds of nature scenes–those of the ocean, beach, sky and swimming fish — to improve kids’, parents’ and clinic staff experiences during routine influenza vaccination.
 The program had extraordinary adherence, acceptance and survey return rates; pediatric ophthalmologist Mark Silverberg, his 14 year old daughter Zoe, and I collaborated on it.